gau-nernst/gau-nernst.github.io/content/posts/20250906-nvrtc-matmul/index.md

 title = 'Use NVRTC to explore MMA instruction variants' url = 'nvrtc-matmul'
 +++
 Recently I tweeted about realistic Speed-of-Light (SOL) of 5090 and RTX PRO 6000 for some dtypes, and [mobicham asked me about FP8 MMA with FP16 accumulation](https://x.com/mobicham/status/1963540008947617947).
 I of last year would turn to Triton for this - it's trivial to change the accumulation dtype of [tl.dot()](https://triton-lang.org/main/python-api/generated/triton.language.dot.html).
 However, I roughly know how to write a fast matmul kernel now, so why not do it myself!
 In addition, I have been tinkering around with [`torch.cuda._compile_kernel()`](https://github.com/pytorch/pytorch/pull/151484), which compiles CUDA kernels super fast via [NVRTC](https://docs.nvidia.com/cuda/nvrtc/index.html).
-This seems ideal for JIT-compiled kernels and enumerating all possible permutations of the MMA instruction.
+This seems ideal for JIT-compiled kernels and trying out all possible variants of the MMA instruction.

 What are the alternatives for authoring CUDA C++ kernels with PyTorch?
-The [standard approach](https://docs.pytorch.org/tutorials/advanced/cpp_custom_ops.html) is to write everything in C++, expose a Python binding or register a PyTorch custom op, and build it as a native extension for Python.
-To try all possible variants of MMA, I would need to either make a lot of duplicate code, or deal with C++ template hell.
+The [standard approach](https://docs.pytorch.org/tutorials/advanced/cpp_custom_ops.html) is to write everything in C++, expose a Python binding or register a PyTorch custom op, and build it as a Python native extension.
+To write all possible variants of MMA, I would need to either make a lot of duplicate code, or deal with C++ template hell.
 It's also terribly slow to compile a PyTorch C++ extension. [torch.utils.cpp_extension.load/load_inline()](https://docs.pytorch.org/docs/stable/cpp_extension.html#torch.utils.cpp_extension.load_inline) can be used to handle the former issue: it JIT-compiles the provided code using the same facility as `CUDAExtension`, so we can do some form of string manipulation in Python to codgen appropriate CUDA C++ code.
-However, the speed issue is not resolved.
+However, the speed issue is still there.

-You may ask, if I just want to try FP8 MMA with FP16 accumulation, why not use Triton like I mentioned from the start.
-Sometimes there are issues with Triton: the Triton version released with PyTorch 2.8.0 still has bugs around using FP8 inputs to `tl.dot()`.
-It was reportedly fixed in [triton-lang/triton#7409](https://github.com/triton-lang/triton/pull/7409), but perhaps it didn't get included in the latest stable release.
+You may ask, if I just want to try FP8 MMA with FP16 accumulation, why not use Triton like I mentioned in the beginning.
+Sometimes there are issues with Triton: Triton 3.4.0 bundled with PyTorch 2.8.0 still has bugs around using FP8 inputs for `tl.dot()`.
+It was reportedly fixed in [triton-lang/triton#7409](https://github.com/triton-lang/triton/pull/7409), but perhaps the patch didn't make it for the 3.4 release cut.
 And I don't want to build Triton from source just for this.
 Moreover, previously I wanted to play with INT4 MMA, but Triton did not (and still does not) support it - [triton-lang/triton#675](https://github.com/triton-lang/triton/issues/675).

 [Cutlass](https://github.com/NVIDIA/cutlass) is another reasonable option, and they do support FP8 with FP16 accumulation, as well as INT4 MMA for my past interest.
-If I need a proper kernel for production, I would probably use Cutlass'.
+If I need a proper kernel for production, I would probably use Cutlass.
 But in the mean time, let's find an excuse to build my own templated matmul with NVRTC.

 {{< toc >}}